-Injectafter lawsuits are starting to be filed around the country amid allegations that the iron supplement causes hypophosphatemia (HPP), leading to fatigue, muscle pain and weakness, and bone pain.
+Injectafter lawsuits have been filed around the country amid allegations that the iron supplement causes hypophosphatemia (HPP), leading to fatigue, muscle pain and weakness, and bone pain.

 As a result, several Injectafer lawsuits have been filed against its manufacturers and distributors.
 The plaintiffs in these suits allege that the drug caused their severe hypophosphatemia, a condition where the body experiences low phosphate levels.
 Our firm is currently accepting new Injectafer lawsuits.

 Injectafer is the brand name for ferric carboxymaltose, an iron supplement used to treat iron-deficiency anemia.
 Iron deficiency anemia is a condition in which abnormally low iron levels in the body result in the lack of healthy red blood cells.

 Injactafer is like injectable iron administered in single 750 mg doses.
 A single course comprises two doses administered seven days apart.
 Injectafer is primarily for anemic patients who neither tolerate oral iron supplements nor find them effective.
 It can also treat iron deficiency anemia in non-dialysis chronic kidney disease patients.

 Swiss-based Vifor Pharmaceuticals manufactures Injectafer.
 It is sold abroad under the brand name Ferinject.
 American Regent, formerly named Luitpold Pharmaceuticals, distributes it in the United States.
 This company is a subsidiary of the Japanese pharmaceutical giant Daiichi Sankyo.
 The FDA approved Injectafer on July 25, 2013.
 Over 800,000 U.S. patients take it.